Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 4. To make this cake vegan, I use chia eggs.
 For this recipe, mix together 2 tablespoons of ground chia seed with 6 tablespoons of water until well combined.
 Let sit for about 1-2 minutes or until goopy like regular eggs.

-5. To make it dairy-free, I like cashew milk but you can use whatever you'd like.
+5. To make it dairy-free, I use cashew milk but you can use whatever you'd like.
 If you want to use canned coconut milk, I recommend using 1/2 cup of that + 1/2 cup of water for the batter.
 That’ll thin it down so that it’s like regular milk.
 For the frosting, you'd use 6 tbsp coconut milk + 6 tbsp water.

 6. I recommend something neutral like melted refined coconut oil, light olive oil, grapeseed oil, vegetable oil or canola oil.